 - Send a welcome email encouraging new interns to write a review on their application and interview experience

-- Conduct exit interviews for your interns, and save five minutes at the end of the meeting for them to write reviews of their experience on Handshake
+- Conduct exit interviews for your staff, and save five minutes at the end of the meeting for them to write reviews of their experience on Handshake

-3. Use Student Reviews as a Roadmap for Future Intern Programming
+3. Use Student Reviews as a Roadmap for Future Staff Programming

 Feedback is incredibly valuable, and the fuel for positive change.
-Taking the time to hear back from interns authentically will help you build a strong employer brand and give your organization a competitive advantage for the upcoming recruiting season.
+Taking the time to hear back from staff authentically will help you build a strong employer brand and give your organisation a competitive advantage for the upcoming recruiting season.

 74% of Handshake Student Reviews illustrated extremely thoughtful, balanced, and constructive feedback.
-These high quality, nuanced reviews written by students from all schools, majors, and backgrounds, provide your organization with a holistic look into personal experience and brand perception.
+These high quality, nuanced reviews written by students from all institution, courses, and backgrounds, provide your organisation with a holistic look into personal experience and brand perception.

-Make your past interns feel heard while improving the experience for future interns!
+Make your past staff feel heard while improving the experience for future staff!

-- Pair past interns with new hires as “advisors” to give them a chance to mentor a younger student as well as assist with onboarding pains.
+- Pair past staff with new hires as “advisors” to give them a chance to mentor a younger student as well as assist with onboarding pains.

-Student Reviews are essential to building a strong employer brand and engaging with past, present, and future interns.
+Student Reviews are essential to building a strong employer brand and engaging with past, present, and future staff.
 Leverage them most effectively by trying out these best practices!